syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 To add a new AI Commit Annotation command in SmartGit, define a new [configuration](../Integrations/AI.md#ai-commit-annotation-configuration-options) section for each AI-Annotation you want to set up.

-Configuration Options include:
+Configuration options include:
 - Standard LLM configuration settings.
-- The `mode` in which the AI Annotation should run - either _interactively_, showing the output on the UI, or in the _background_, by appending the results to Git notes.
+- The `mode` in which the AI Annotation should run -- either _interactively_, showing the output on the UI, or in the _background_, by appending the results to Git notes.
 - The prompt to be executed by the AI when the annotation command is invoked, along with additional context such as the contents of the _diff_ and _commit message_.
 - For background annotations:
   - The Notes refs where the annotation outputs should be stored.